Go Fish is a fun game that will amuse and entertain even the youngest card players. It is similar to the game Authors.

 The cards rank from ace (high) to two (low).
 The suits are not important, only the card numbers are relevant, such as two 3s, two 10s, and so on.

 Any player deals one card face up to each player.
 The player with the lowest card is the dealer.
-The dealer shuffles the cards, and the player on his right cuts them.
+The dealer shuffles the cards, and the player to the right cuts them.

-The player to the left of the dealer looks directly at any opponent and says, for example, "Give me your kings," usually addressing the opponent by name and specifying the rank he wants, from ace down to two.
-The player who is "fishing “must have at least one card of the rank he asked for in his hand.
+The player to the left of the dealer looks directly at any opponent and says, for example, "Give me your kings," usually addressing the opponent by name and specifying the rank that they want, from ace down to two.
+The player who is "fishing “must have at least one card of the rank that was asked for in their hand.
 The player who is addressed must hand over all the cards requested.
-If he has none, he says, "Go fish!" and the player who made the request draws the top card of the stock and places it in his hand.
+If the player has none, they say, "Go fish!" and the player who made the request draws the top card of the stock and places it in their hand.

-If a player gets one or more cards of the named rank he asked for, he is entitled to ask the same or another player for a card.
-He can ask for the same card or a different one.
-So long as he succeeds in getting cards (makes a catch), his turn continues.
-When a player makes a catch, he must reveal the card so that the catch is verified.
-If a player gets the fourth card of a book, he shows all four cards, places them on the table face up in front of him, and plays again.
+If a player gets one or more cards of the named rank that was asked for, they are entitled to ask the same or another player for a card.
+The player can ask for the same card or a different one.
+So long as the player succeeds in getting cards (makes a catch), their turn continues.
+When a player makes a catch, they must reveal the card so that the catch is verified.
+If a player gets the fourth card of a book, the player shows all four cards, places them on the table face up in front of everyone, and plays again.

-If the player goes fishing without "making a catch" (does not receive a card he asked for), the turn passes to his left.
+If the player goes fishing without "making a catch" (does not receive a card he asked for), the turn passes to the left.

 The game ends when all thirteen books have been won.
 The winner is the player with the most books.
-During the game, if a player is left without cards, he may (when it's his turn to play), draw from the stock and then ask for cards of that rank.
-If there are no cards left in the stock, he is out of the game.
+During the game, if a player is left without cards, they may (when it's their turn to play), draw from the stock and then ask for cards of that rank.
+If there are no cards left in the stock, they are out of the game.